MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

 where $Idx$ is a function that given a list of tokens returns their indexes in the encoder input.

 We leverage two types of embeddings from the output of the encoder.
 The first one is the embedding of the \code{[CLS]} token.
-This embedding captures information about the domain of the input question and is used as the input to $k$ independent feed-forward networks called \textit{Agent Selection Network} (AgSeN) to classify the agent trained on the domain of the input question in the same way as in TWEAC.
-The second type of embedding used is the embedding of the \code{[ANS]} tokens.
-They contain the cues needed to discriminate the best answer to the input question.
-These \code{[ANS]} embeddings are concatenated with the model selection scores and input into a final feed-forward network, called \textit{Answer Selection} (AnsSel), that selects the best candidate answer according to the domain of the question and the candidate answers.
+This embedding captures information about the domain of the input question.
+It is used as the input to $k$ independent feed-forward networks called \textit{Agent Selection Network} (AgSeN) to identify the agent with the highest likelihood of giving a correct answer.
+This prediction is based on the similarity between the domain of the question and the domain of the training set of the agents.
+More specifically, it tries to identify the agent trained on the dataset from which the question comes in a similar way as TWEAC \citep{geigle:2021:arxiv}.
+The second type of embedding used is the embedding of the \code{[ANS]} tokens, which contain the cues needed to identify the correct answers to the input question.
+These \code{[ANS]} embeddings are concatenated with the score of each corresponding agent $ScAg_i$ and input into a final feed-forward network, called \textit{Answer Selection} (AnsSel), that selects the correct answers according to the score of their agents and the semantics of the candidate answers.